wagslane/blog/content/posts/developers-learn-to-say-no.md

   - /img/800/say-no.webp.webp
 ---

-Saying "no" is hard skill to learn.
-It's even harder if you tend to be a more introverted person, but learn how to say "no" effectively can help your career.
+Saying "no" is a hard skill to learn.
+It's even harder if you tend to be a more introverted person.
+However, learning how to say "no" effectively can help your career.
 I certainly have struggled over the years with saying "no" as a programmer, after all, wouldn't a *good programmer*{{< superscript "tm" >}} be able to do *anything*?

 Let's look at some example scenarios where perhaps you should be saying "no" more often.